 The most common types of plasterboard are:

-Wall Board which is suitable for most applications where normal sound levels, structural properties and fire specifications are found.
-Normal wallboard can be fixed at a double thickness to give greater assistance with fire and sound levels.
-It is usual to plaster onto the ivory face of the board and decorate directly onto the brown face but it makes no real difference which way round the board is fixed.
+This is suitable for most applications where normal sound levels, structural properties and fire specifications are found.
+Normal wallboard can be fixed at a double thickness to give greater resistance with fire and sound levels.

 Most of the above boards are available in taper edge and vapour check and all can be used in a dry lining situation.
 Look at the related projects list on the right of the page where you can find other plasterboard related projects.